nicenzhou/EDGE/README.md

 ## Overview

-EDGE (Elastic Data-Driven Encoding) is a novel method for genome-wide association studies (GWAS) that determines the inheritance model each SNP contributes to a given trait, allowing for unique and flexible SNP encoding.
-Unlike traditional GWAS that assume an additive inheritance model, EDGE can identify additive and also nonadditive effects, including dominant and recessive patterns.

-## Background

 Most GWAS assume an additive inheritance model, which assigns heterozygous genotypes half the risk of homozygous-alternate genotypes.
 This has led to a focus on additive genetic effects in complex disease research.
 Growing evidence indicates that many single-nucleotide polymorphisms (SNPs) have nonadditive effects, including dominant and recessive effects, which are missed by the additive model alone.
+EDGE (Elastic Data-Driven Encoding) is a novel method for genome-wide association studies (GWAS) that determines the inheritance model each SNP contributes to a given trait, allowing for unique and flexible SNP encoding.
+Unlike traditional GWAS that assume an additive inheritance model, EDGE can identify additive and also nonadditive effects, including dominant and recessive patterns.

 ## Statistical Model